wfq2/identicli/README.md

 ***What string do I create the identicon with?***

 We have two options here, going deterministic or non-deterministic.
 Overall for a web application it's going to be easier for a non-deterministic option.
 Why?
-Users might not like their identicons, and can re assign them.
+Users might not like their identicons, and we can re assign them.
 We can make beautiful identicons
-and assign them to any string.
+and assign them to any user name.
 We can decide how similar identicons are based on the string / what assigns them.
 Here are my rules:

 - Identicons are similar based on the order they are created.
 People love being the first on a platform, so my string that I pass into the library is the count of users created.
 We can modify this in the future to have only the first 1k users get a black and white identicon.
-What if
+We can run promotions to get people to claim the first x users on the platform.

+- Size and scale:
+    My identicons are currently 10x10 squares, 240x240 pixels.
+This could be configured for a variety of different looks (most likely based on our count)
+    .
+But here's my recommendations based on experience: all identicons are the same size / shape.
+Outside of that we can get creative, but keep them the same size overall so our page looks consistent.